timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 - If $f''(x) < 0$, the point is a maximum point.
 - Else if $f''(x) > 0$, the point is a minimum point.
-- Otherwise the point is neither a maximum nor a minimum.
+- Otherwise, the point is neither a maximum nor a minimum.

 #### Example